WaifuBot/Documentation/README.md

 Typing "waifus and husbandos" is quite cumbersome, so I will be referring to all waifus/husbandos as waifus in this documentation.

-All commands in this documentation are displayed with the default ``.w`` prefix.
+All commands in this documentation are displayed with the default ``w.`` prefix.
 If a server has changed the prefix, the default prefix will not work.
-Substitute ``.w`` with the server's prefix.
+Substitute ``w.`` with the server's prefix.

 ## Mission